Jonny Burn: Bristol Rovers

 Burn signed for League One club Bristol Rovers on 26 January 2017.
 He made his debut on 18 February 2017 in a 1–1 draw away to Port Vale, coming on as a half-time substitute for Tom Lockyer.
 He made his first start in a 1–0 defeat to Coventry City on 25 March 2017, and his performance drew praise from the Bristol Post, describing him as a "more than able deputy for the absent [Ryan] Sweeney".

 On 28 November 2017, Burn joined National League North club York City on loan until 6 January 2018.
 He made his debut on 2 December 2017, starting in a 2–1 away defeat to Boston United.
 Burn scored his first goal for York on 26 December 2017 with a 12-yard shot in a 4–1 away victory over North Ferriby United.
 Having made five appearances and scored one goal, his loan was extended to the end of the 2017–18 season.
 He finished the loan with 21 appearances and three goals as York finished 11th in the table.

 He was released by Bristol Rovers at the end of the 2017–18 season.

 Non-League

 Burn signed for his hometown club, Darlington of the National League North, on 22 June 2018.
 In his first season he played 17 times, all in league competition, but left the club by mutual consent in October 2019 having failed to add to his appearance tally.

 Burn signed for Northern League club Whickham on 15 October 2019.
 He made 12 appearances in all competitions before the season was cut short because of COVID-19.

 In June 2020, Burn signed for Northern Premier League Premier Division club Whitby Town.

 Burn joined Northallerton Town on 2 November 2022 on a month's loan.

+Burn departed Whitby Town at the end of the 2022–23 season.

+Following a break from football, Burn joined newly promoted Northern League Division Two side Darlington Town in June 2024.